FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/mongodb/db_mongo_auth.rst

 ConnectionStrings
 -----------------

-Once authorization is enabled, you have to configure the user and password in the connectionstring.
+Once access control is enabled, you have to configure the user and password in the connectionstring.
 The connectionstrings below serve as a template, using ``localhost`` as the host.
 Replace this with the correct hostname for your environment.

 .. note::